bigskysoftware/missing/docs/concepts.md

 ### Concept

-Untitled offers "High Power" classes that capture high level components on, as much as is possible, a *single* CSS element.
+missing offers "High Power" classes that capture high level components on, as much as is possible, a *single* CSS element.
 These classes may change the appearance of descendant elements.
 They should either be designed for use with a small amount of content, or restrict their reach into their children with `>`, etc. They can be expanded when `@scope` becomes standard and widespread.